CCKJon/cookbook/frontend/JOURNAL.md

 Create login authentication so that only when logged in can a person update or delete a recipe.

-Create a "favorites" list for logged in people
+Create a "favorites" list for logged in people - favorites page should have prompt to login if not already logged in.

-Create a login user page that displays a list of submitted recipes by user
+login user page that displays a list of submitted recipes by user

+by default, if there is no one logged in, then the UID used for the recipe creation is by default my own